ecorey/Spatial-Topologies/README.md

 ---

-# The eleven region-region relations R in S2:
+# The eleven region-region relations R in S2 using the :

     embrace = np.array([[1, 1, 1], [1, 0, 0], [1, 0, 0]])